yokolet/frosted-pebble/_posts/2023-02-07-datomic-quick-start-in-2023.md

 Once you are successfully registered, the license key will be emailed.
 The license key needs to run Datomic with a transactor.
 I'll explain later.

-You are now able to download Datomic from the Downloads link at my datomic web site.
+You are now able to download Datomic from the Downloads link at my datomic website.
 I downloaded the latest version, datomic-pro-1.0.6610.zip, as of early February, 2023.
 The archive name is datomic-pro, however, my license is of "Datomic Pro Starter Edition, " as I see it at my Account page.
 It looks the archive name doesn't matter in terms of the type of license.